Welcome to our class page!!

 Play your part in keeping our school clean and tidy.

 If you have nothing nice to say – say nothing at all.

 Walk around school quietly, on the left and in single file.

 Talk for Writing and Read Write Inc.

-We also teach separate Talk for Writing lessons which are taught in 3 week blocks.
+We also teach separate Talk for Writing lessons.
+Talk for Writing is a writing scheme written and designed by Pie Corbett.
+The children are taught a specific text over 3 - 4 weeks.
 During this time the children learn a text and then adapt and change this text to create their own.
 The children really enjoy learning new texts and creating actions to help them remember.

 This half term we are learning and adapting 'The Three Little Pigs'.

 Throughout school we follow the Big Maths programme.
 We do daily CLIC (Counting, Learn It's, It's Nothing New and Calculation) sessions where the children learn basic number skills.
 Within these lessons we are trying to develop counting skills, fluency and mastery within Maths.
 Mastery is focusing on deepening the children's knowledge and challenging them to apply their previously gained knowledge to new situations and problems.